 There's no masterplan to tell me how and where I have to live.

-But I can't say where I will be next year.
+And still I can't say where I will be next year.

 There's no masterplan telling me how and what to paint.